 We estimate the robot's pose on the field by filtering uncertain motion information and landmark observations in a probabilistic way.
-We use a Monte Carlo localization (MCL) [3] approach, as it can represent multi-modal pose beliefs and can cope with unknown data association.
-In MCL, the estimate of the current pose of the robot based on previous observations and motion information, $p(s_t|z{1:t}, u{1:t})$ , is represented with a set of weighted particles, as shown in Fig. 3.
+We use a Monte Carlo localization (MCL) [4] approach, as it can represent multi-modal pose beliefs and can cope with unknown data association.
+In MCL, the estimate of the current pose of the robot based on previous observations and motion information, $p(s_t|z{1:t}, u{1:t})$, is represented with a set of weighted particles.
 At each time step, the estimate is updated recursively with new motion information and landmark observations.
 This recursive Bayesian filter is implemented with the Sampling-Importance-Resampling method.

-To handle unknown data association of unidentified landmarks in MCL, we sample the data association $c_t$ on a per-particle basis.
-It indicates the ID of the landmark to which the observation $z_t$ corresponds.
-For each particle, we sample the association with a likelihood proportionally to the observation likelihood for the landmark in the particle's pose $s_t^{[i]}$ , i.e. $c_t \sim \eta \ p(z_t | c_t, s_t^{[i]})$ .
+To handle unknown data association of unidentified landmarks in MCL, we sample the data association c_t on a per-particle basis.
+It indicates the ID of the landmark to which the observation z_t corresponds.
+For each particle, we sample the association with a likelihood proportionally to the observation likelihood for the landmark in the particle's pose $s_t^{[i]}$, i.e. $c_t \sim \eta \ p(z_t|c_t,s_t^{[i]})$.

 The association of field line corner and T-junction observations to landmarks can be improved further.
 We compare the observed orientation with the expected orientation of the corners and T-junctions in each particle's point of view.
 By this, these landmark observations become uniquely identifiable in many situations.
+Our structure-based localization method is illustrated in Fig. 3.
+Further details can be found in [3].